 As lang 's my arm.

-Following the success of the NNHSC Fun Quiz, please come along and support this event especially as other neighbouring hunts will be attending.
+Following the success of the NNHSC Fun Quiz in November, our Carols Evening, the meets over the Christmas and New Year period, this friday's CVHSC Burn's supper and silent auction, please find some time to come along and support this fun event especially as our neighbouring hunts' teams will also be attending.

 We are continually adding to our event page.
 Please call back to see what we are up to.